istio/istio.io/content/en/blog/2020/on-demand-egress-gateways/index.md

 Yes! `Istio 1.8.0` introduced the possibility to have fine-grained control over the objects that Operator deploys.
 This gives you the opportunity to patch them as you wish.
 Exactly what you need to deploy on demand egress gateways.
 {{< /quote >}}

-In the following section you will  deploy an egress gateway to connect to an external service: `httpbin` ([https://httpbin.org/](https://httpbin.org/))
+In the following section you will  deploy an egress gateway to connect to an upstream service: `httpbin` ([https://httpbin.org/](https://httpbin.org/))

 At the end, you will have: